dobra-e/stock-analysis/README.md

 # Green Stocks Analysis
 ## Project Overview
+Green energy investors put money into companies that use naturally generated energy, particularly renewable energy sources.
+Data from twelve green energy stocks in 2017 and 2018 are included in the dataset.
+One of the included stocks is DAQO, which the client would like to invest in.

 ### Purpose
-The purpose of this analysis is to understand the performance of green-energy stocks and determine which are worth investing in.
+The purpose of this analysis is to understand the performance of DAQO and other green-energy stocks to determine which are worth investing in.
 To make this determination, both total daily volume and percent yearly return were analyzed.

 ## Results
 ### The Code